 Shoveling is an intense exercise.
 It can cause strain on your muscle and cause them to rupture badly.
 This can be very dangerous to your health.

-In order to avoid this, make sure to stretch.
+To avoid this, make sure to stretch.
 DO some basic exercises before starting the work.
 Some ideas for the exercises are;

 - Stand up straight and bend over to touch your toes without letting your knees bend.